He Weidong

-He Weidong (何卫东; born May 1957) is a former general (shangjiang) of the People's Liberation Army (PLA) who served as the Vice Chairman of the Central Military Commission of the Chinese Communist Party and member of the 20th Politburo of the Chinese Communist Party from October 2022 until his removal on 17 October 2025.
+He Weidong (何卫东; born May 1957) is a former general of the People's Liberation Army (PLA) who served as the Vice Chairman of the Central Military Commission of the Chinese Communist Party and member of the 20th Politburo of the Chinese Communist Party from October 2022 until his removal on 17 October 2025.

 He served as commander of the Eastern Theater Command from 2019 to 2022.
-He was promoted to the rank of major general (shaojiang) in July 2008, lieutenant general (zhongjiang) in July 2017 and general (shangjiang) in December 2019.
+He was promoted to the rank of major general in July 2008, lieutenant general in July 2017 and general in December 2019.
 He was considered to have been a part of the Fujian clique of the Xi Jinping faction within the CCP.

-He was dismissed by from his position of Vice Chairman of the Central Military Commission sometime during 2025; expelled from the Chinese Communist Party and the People's Liberation Army on 17 October 2025.
+He was dismissed from his position of Vice Chairman of the Central Military Commission sometime during 2025; expelled from the Chinese Communist Party and the People's Liberation Army on 17 October 2025.
 He was replaced by Zhang Shengmin.

 Education

-He was born in Nanping, Fujian, with ancestry was in the town of Xuhe, in Dongtai, Jiangsu in May 1957.
+He was born in Nanping, Fujian, with ancestry from the town of Xuhe, in Dongtai, Jiangsu in May 1957.
 In 1981 he graduated from PLA Nanjing Army Command College.
 In 2001 he entered the National University of Defense Technology.

 Military career

 He enlisted in the People's Liberation Army (PLA) in December 1972 after middle school.
 He was Commander of Jiangsu Military District in July 2013 and Shanghai Garrison Command in March 2014.
 In February 2015 he succeeded Zhu Shengling as a member of the Standing Committee of the Shanghai Municipal Committee of the Chinese Communist Party.
 In July 2016 he was transferred to Deputy Commander of the Western Theater Command and Commander of the Western Theater Command Ground Force.
-On February 24, 2018, he was elected as a deputy to the 13th National People's Congress.
+On 24 February 2018, he was elected as a deputy to the 13th National People's Congress.
 In September 2019, he was promoted to become Commander of the Eastern Theater Command, replacing Liu Yuejun.